voreille/hecktor/README.md

         │   └── make_dataset.py           <- Conversion of the DICOM to NIFTI and computation of the bounding boxes ├── evaluation
         |   ├── __init__.py
-        │   ├── cli_compute_scores.py     <- Example of how the score will be computed
+        │   └── scores.py                 <- (DEPRECATED) used to illustrate how the segmentation is evaluated.
+Refer to `src/aicrowd_evaluator`
-        │   └── scores.py
+        |                                    submodule for the actual evaluation of the challenge.
         └── resampling                    <- Code to resample the data ├── __init__.py
             └── resample.py